-Tree is one of the smaller Calpurnia species.
+This Tree is one of the smaller Calpurnia species.
 It has soft, light green imparipinnate Leaves.
 The small Flowers are an attractive yellow and are pea-like.
 The Fruit develops into a grey pod that is restricted between Seeds.

 Calpurnia sericea, Calpurnia intrusa, Calpurnia mucronulata.